SnowyMouse/chimera/README.md

 1. Update Halo to version 1.10 (unless you're playing the trial).
 2. Back up your game's Strings.dll.
 Renaming it to `strings-old.dll` works.
 3. Copy strings.dll and chimera.ini into your game folder.
+4. Optionally add a fonts folder to load custom fonts.
+5. Optionally add a mods folder to load custom dll mods.

 > **NOTE**: Each file goes into the main game folder, NOT controls.
 If you put
 > the files in controls, it will not work.

 Uninstalling Chimera is simple:

-1. Delete Chimera's strings.dll and (optionally) chimera.ini.
+1. Delete Chimera's strings.dll and optionally chimera.ini, fonts, and/or mods.
 2. Rename your backed up copy of Halo's Strings.dll back to `strings.dll`.